Combined heat and power plant

 A main component of the power plant is the boiler, which will be based on circulating fluidised bed technology, integrating multiple fuel supply lines.
 The fully automated facility can be remotely controlled.

-The plant emits very little nitrogen oxide due to operation under low temperature (below 900°C).
-CO2 emissions are low due to good mixing properties and limestone is injected into the furnace, which binds sulphur dioxide and enables the removal of sulphur in solid form.
+The plant emits very little nitrogen oxide due to low-temperature operations (below 900°C).
+CO₂ emissions are low due to good mixing properties and limestone being injected into the furnace, which binds sulphur dioxide and enables the removal of sulphur in solid form.

 The engineering, procurement, construction and commissioning (EPCM) contractor for the project is Pöyry.